wp-plugins/contact-form-7-paypal-add-on/readme.txt

 == Changelog ==

+= 1.3 =
+* Fix: Compatibility fix for new layout of Contact Form 7 4.2

 = 1.2 =
 * Fix: Fixed failed to open stream problem
 * Update: Updated features available in pro version